eveomett-states/Wyoming/README.md

-# wyoming Election Shapefile
+# License
+This data was generated using data from the Redistricting Data Hub.
+Any use of this project shall also comply with restrictions on use of data and attribution requirements set forth in the Redistricting Data Hub terms and conditions found at: [https://redistrictingdatahub.org/terms-and-conditions/](https://redistrictingdatahub.org/terms-and-conditions/).

+Use of this project is further governed by the terms of the [Creative Commons Attribution Noncommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/legalcode.en)

+# Wyoming Json

-This shapefile was processed by Professor Ellen Veomett and her student Ananya Agarwal.
+This json was created by Professor Ellen Veomett and her student Ananya Agarwal using the corresponding jupyter notebook.

 # **Sources**
 All data retrieved 05/29/24: